jishnu-lab/SWING/README.md

 - gensim (v 4.0.0)
 - xgboost (v 1.6.1)

+### Missense Mutation Pertubation context
+A vignette with a step by step explaination of the method has been provided.

+### pMHC context
 #### Nested Cross Validation (NCV)
 To run the nested cross validation  on the class I datasets the following line of code can be used:
 ```html